Pixel8edstudios/picycle/README.md

 # picycle
-A small bash script to delete files from Raspbian's recycling bin.
+A small bash script to clean Raspbian's trash bin.